My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my twenty-first vintage phone, a Western Electric/AT&T "Country Junction" phone which I picked up at a flea market for $10.
+This is my twenty-first vintage phone, a Western Electric/AT&T "Country Junction" wall phone which I picked up at a flea market for $10.
 Originally part of the "Design Line" in the '70s, the Country Junction was made to look similar to the single-box wall phones of the early days of telephone.
 Unlike the countless imitations which have come since, mine uses a true rotary dial, instead of an imitation round touchtone dial (though some later Design Line Country Junction phones apparently did use them).
 Unlike most phones of the era, it doesn't use a modular jackplate to mount it to the wall, instead using a set of screws.
 Another odd thing is that it's handset cord is straight and cloth-covered, like the one on my 302 (though it's much thinner than the 302's cords).
 Apart from having had a loose handset (since glued back together), it's in good shape, and works perfectly.

 MODEL: 951A1-03